Spendlove/BD2K-CaseReportsDataset/README.md

 ## Future Directions

 ## Sources
-1. <impact factor table source goes here>
+1. (impact factor table source goes here)
 2. NLM Catalog [Internet].
 Bethesda MD: National Library of Medicine (US). [date unknown] - .
 Results from searching currentlyindexed[All] and downloading in XML format; [cited 2017 Sep 14].
 Available from: https://www.ncbi.nlm.nih.gov/nlmcatalog?Db=journals&Cmd=DetailsSearch&Term=currentlyindexed%5BAll%5D.
-3. <virtualenv source goes here>

 ## Acknowledgements
 * Thanks to the many collaborators on [StackOverflow](https://stackoverflow.com).
 This was an invaluable resource in developing the scripts.